crowdin/crowdin-api-client-ruby/README.md

 storage = crowdin.add_storage('YourFilename.extension')

 # Download file
-filename = crowdin.download_file(your_file_id, your_destination, your_project_id)
+file = crowdin.download_file(your_file_id, your_destination, your_project_id)
-# your_destination - filename or full path to file, optional
+# your_destination - filename or absolute path to file, optional
-# without destination option - saving to current directory with a default filename
+# Without destination option method will save file to current directory with a default filename
 # project_id is optional, as it can be initialized with a Crowdin Client

 # File revisions